 - Open File Explorer and browse to this path:

 Ngcfolder and choose Properties.

-- Navigate to Security tab and click on Advanced button.
+- Navigate to the Security tab and click on the Advanced button.

 - Locate the Owner section at the top and click Change link.